Elizabeth Garrett Anderson: Legacy

 The New Hospital for Women was renamed the Elizabeth Garrett Anderson Hospital in 1918 and amalgamated with the Obstetric Hospital in 2001 to form the Elizabeth Garrett Anderson and Obstetric Hospital before relocating to become the University College Hospital Elizabeth Garrett Anderson Wing at UCH.

 The former Elizabeth Garrett Anderson Hospital buildings are incorporated into the new National Headquarters for the public service trade union UNISON.
 The Elizabeth Garrett Anderson Gallery, a permanent installation set within the restored hospital building, uses a variety of media to set the story of Garrett Anderson, her hospital, and women's struggle to achieve equality in the field of medicine within the wider framework of 19th and 20th century social history.

 The critical care centre at Ipswich Hospital was named the Garrett Anderson Centre in her honour and in recognition of her connection to the county of Suffolk.

 The new medical school at the University of Worcester, due to accept its first students in 2023, is to be called the Elizabeth Garrett Anderson Building.

 Elizabeth Garrett Anderson School, a secondary school for girls in Islington, London, is named after her.

 The archives of Elizabeth Garrett Anderson are held at the Women's Library at the London School of Economics.
 The archives of the Elizabeth Garrett Anderson Hospital (formerly the New Hospital for Women) are held at the London Metropolitan Archives.

 On 9 June 2016, Google Doodle commemorated her 180th birthday.

+Poet Jessy Randall included a tribute to Garrett Anderson in her 2025 collection of poems about women scientists, The Path of Most Resistance.

 The Elizabeth Garrett Anderson Programme of the NHS Leadership Academy is a master's degree in leadership and management.